 Wood Finishing Stains and Paints for Exterior Siding

-by Guest on May 12, 2012
+by Guest Post on May 12, 2012

 Textured plywood surfaces are probably the most common for exterior siding.
-Sanded and roughsawn plywood will develop surface checks, especially when exposed to moisture and sunlight.
+Sanded and rough sawn plywood will develop surface checks, especially when exposed to moisture and sunlight.
 These checks, coupled with the flat grain pattern (wide bands of dark, dense latewood) characteristic of nearly all plywood, can lead to early paint failure.
 These paint failures can be minimized by the use of top quality acrylic latex paint systems.

 Unlike paints, semitransparent penetrating oil-base stains cannot check and peel from plywood surfaces.
 These stains penetrate the wood and do not form a continuous film or coating like paint.
 Semitransparent penetrating stains allow most of the wood grain to show through, and the color can be controlled by pigments added to the stain.
 Penetrating stains also perform well on weathered surfaces.
 New, smooth surfaces may also be stained.
-Oil-base penetrating stains have a longer life expectancy when properly applied to roughsawn or weathered surfaces.
+Oil-base penetrating stains have a longer life expectancy when properly applied to rough sawn or weathered surfaces.

 Semitransparent stains may be brushed or rolled on.
-Brushing should give better penetration and performance especially on textured surfaces.
-These stains are generally thin and runny, so application can be a little messy.
+Brushing should give better penetration and performance, especially on textured surfaces.
+These stains are generally thin and runny, so an application can be a little messy.
 Lap marks will form if stains are improperly applied.
 Lap marks can be prevented by staining only a small number of boards or a panel at one time.
 Working in the shade is desirable because the drying rate is slower.
-The penetrating stain should be stirred frequently during application.
-One gallon will usually cover about 300-400 square feet of smooth surface and from 150-250 square feet of rough surface.
+The penetrating stain should be stirred frequently during the application.
+One gallon will usually cover about 300-400 square feet of smooth surface and from 150-250 square feet of the rough surface.

 For long life with penetrating oil-base stain on rough sawn or weathered lumber, use two coats and apply the second coat before the first is dry.
 Apply the first coat to a panel or area as you would to prevent lap marks.
 Then work on another area so the first coat can soak into the wood for 20 to 60 minutes.
 Apply the second coat before the first coat has dried.
-(If the first dries completely, it may seal the wood surface so that the second coat cannot penetrate into the wood).
-About an hour after applying the second coat, use a cloth or sponge to wipe off the excess stain that has not penetrated into the wood.
-Stain which did not penetrate may form an unsightly surface film and glossy spots.
+(If the first dries completely, it may seal the wood surface so that the second coat cannot penetrate the wood).
+About an hour after applying the second coat, use a cloth or sponge to wipe off the excess stain that has not penetrated the wood.
+A stain that did not penetrate may form an unsightly surface film and glossy spots.

 Note.- Sponges or cloths that are wet with oil-base stain are particularly susceptible to spontaneous combustion.
 To prevent fires, bury them, immerse them in water, or seal them in an airtight container immediately after use.